FTC-ORBIT/Tutorials/git.md

 `git reset --hard HEAD`

 # git tag
-Tags a specific commit with a simple, human-readable handle that never moves.
+Tags a specific commit with a simple, human-readable comment that never moves. you can also tag an old comment by using git log and copying its SHA.
 Example:

 `git tag -a v1.0 -m 'this is version 1.0 tag'`